-No Current Changes to Our Hours.
+Our Hours Have Changed.
 Check Your Local Office.

 You are required by law to notify MVD of a name or address change within 10 days.
 We are required to verify your Social Security number before your record can be updated, therefore you must first contact the Social Security Administration online or at 800.772.1213 for information on how to change your name on their records.
 After you have changed your name with SSA, wait two days for their computer system to be updated.
 You should then visit an MVD office to present identification in both your new and previous names.
 This must be an original or certified copy (must be certified by the issuing agency) of one of these documents: